Connell Family International Off-Campus Scholarship

 After retiring from 44 years of teaching at Cornell (1968-2012), he gave a gift to start The Connell Family International Off-Campus Endowment Fund.
 He wants recipients to use the scholarship to gain personal knowledge of another culture in order to become responsible citizens of the world, able to compare and contrast their native culture with that of another culture, both positively and negatively.

-If you are a Cornell student with demonstrated financial need desiring to participate in an international off-campus study opportunity, you might be considered for the Connell Scholarship.
+If you are a Cornell student with demonstrated financial need planning to participate in an international off-campus study opportunity, you may be eligible for the Connell Scholarship.
 The International Studies Oversight Committee (ISOC) determines if the Connell Family Fund is the appropriate funding source and the award amount based off of your scholarship application materials.

 The ISOC considers the following criteria when determining your eligibility: